Derek-Jones/pdf-2-csv/README.md

 ## Related tools

-Manual conversion to svg and then automatic [conversion from svg](https://arxiv.org/html/1709.02261)
+Manual conversion to svg and then automatic [conversion from svg](https://arxiv.org/html/1709.02261).

+[chemdataextractor](http://chemtadataextractor.org/), as the name suggests, is oriented towards extracting chemical information from pdfs, e.g., chemical names and formula.

+[utopia](http://utopiadocs.com/) attempts to extract structural features of an article, including citations.

 [pdfgrep](https://pdfgrep.org/)